Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 "No," Ford replied.

-Mitchell pressed Ford over her reported comments in the press that she was reluctant to give an interview to the committee because of her fear of flying.
+Mitchell pressed Ford over her reported comments that she was reluctant to give an interview to the committee because of her fear of flying.
 Asked how she traveled from California to Washington for Thursday's hearing, Ford acknowledged she flew.

 "I eventually was able to get up the gumption with the help of some friends and get on the plane," she said.
 Ford acknowledged she regularly flies – including once a year during the summer to visit family on the East Coast.

-The hearing, which for days had been in doubt, was the first chance for the public to see Ford, in person, explain in detail what she claims happened at the Maryland house party in 1982 where Kavanaugh allegedly jumped on top of her and tried to muffle her screams -- and why she didn't tell anyone about the episode until 2012.
+The hearing, which for days had been in doubt, was the first chance for the public to see Ford, in person, explain in detail what she claimed happened at the Maryland house party in 1982 where Kavanaugh allegedly jumped on top of her and tried to muffle her screams -- and why she didn't tell anyone about the episode until 2012.

 "He began running his hands over my body and grinding into me," Ford testified on Thursday, describing that day.
 "I tried to get away from him, but his weight was heavy.
 Brett groped me and tried to take off my clothes."